Upcoming Programs

 Upcoming Programs:

+This is a hybrid program.
+Join us in-person at the Tom Ridge Environmental Center, or virtually via Zoom.
+Program starts at 7 PM; doors will open at 6:30 for refreshments and socializing.
 To attend virtually, check back on this PIA website the day of the program for an active link.

 ZOOM LINK